lwjglgamedev/zvk/bookcontents/chapter-05/chapter-05.md

 - After that we can stop the recording and submit the work to the graphics queue.
 - Finally, we just present the image and increase current frame in the range [0-VkUtils.MAX_IN_FLIGHT].

-We will see later on the implementation of `renderInit` and `renderFinish` functions.
-Let's review the definition of the `submit` function:
+We will see later on the implementation of `renderMainInit` and `renderMainFinish` functions.
+Let's review the definition of the `submit`
+function:

 ```zig
 pub const Render = struct {